digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-28.md

 * Discussed RabbitMQ Future with Gita
 * Maestro2 plan: Support legacy features followed by focus on digital twins.

+#### Mirgita Frasheri
+* Implemented the fix for the rabbitmq fmu based on Casper's input.
+* Working on getting the rabbitmq fmu to check whether it is running behind (in time) an external system/simulator.
+* Discussed with Hugo on adopting the DSE for generating scenarios for simulation.

 ## Sub-projects status